 - Garbage bags

-(9) Emergency Car Kit.
+something like this atlas), and multiple modes of transportation (foot, bike, boat, car; see this site) increases your options.
 Creating an emergency car kit is a good idea for normal times and disasters.
-Getting out of dodge when it’s necessary can be achieved on foot, bicycle, motorcycle, or car (see this site).
 Keep the car gas tank as full as possible: consider 1/2 full as empty.

 Next articles in sequence: